Akamai housing and transportation

 Interisland travel

-Akamai will arrange and purchase airline tickets for interns from their home island, to UH Hilo for the preparatory course, from Hilo to their internship site, and at the end of the program from their internship site back to their home island.
-Akamai will not cover airfares from beyond the state of Hawaii.
+The program will arrange and purchase airline tickets for interns from their home island, to Hilo for the preparatory course, from Hilo to their internship site, and at the end of the program from their internship site back to their home island.
+The program will not cover airfares from beyond the state of Hawaii.

 How travel logistics are arranged

 If applicants are accepted into the program, their offer package will include information on housing and transportation.
-There will be additional correspondence and communication to work through the many logistical details.
+There will be additional correspondence and communication to work through the many logistical details, including the process for purchasing the flights on behalf of the travelers (no out-of-pocket expenses incurred by the interns).